Weblog & News

 That's a lot!
 It was a lot of composing and twiddling on my part, but it sure was fun to put the suggestions in the book to work to improve my song.
 And, I think if you compare my new version to the original, you will agree.
 Especially if you are into songwriting, like me.
 Perhaps you may even find a Before and After comparison educational and inspiring.

-The Before and After Comparison
+The Before and After Comparison: The Original Version

 Can't see or hear it?
 Click here...

-Let us know what you think
+Let me know what you think